GM Glass Replacement Requirements

 • Pinch-weld primer is to be applied to any exposed painted areas on the pinch-weld flange.
 Black primer should not be applied to the existing bead of the urethane adhesive on the pinch-weld flange.
 Primer is to be applied only to nicks, scratches or the primed surfaces.

 • During the installation process, it is important to keep the door glass open until the stationary glass installation is complete.
-This will help to prevent the sealant from cracking should the doors be opened and closed, causing a pressure change.
+This helps to prevent the sealant from cracking should the doors be opened and closed, causing a pressure change.

 • GM identifies two specific tools: